bogdanRada/capistrano_multiconfig_parallel/README.md

 	-	if option is present and has value an ARRAY of STRINGS, each of them will be used as a development stage

--	--syncronize_confirmation

-	-	if option is present and has value TRUE, all workers will be synchronized to wait for same task from the \***task_confirmations** Array before they execute it

 -	--apply_stage_confirmation

 	-	If option is present and has value an ARRAY of STRING, each string should be the name of a stage.
 The confirmations will only be applied if the workers are executing tasks to one of that stage.

--	--task_confirmation_active

-	-	if option is present and has value TRUE, will enable user confirmation dialogs before executing each task from option **--task_confirmations**

 -	--task_confirmations: